-Studio Core Semester Evaluation
+Studio Core Semester Evaluation (via Mentor)

-The Semester Learning Contract and Long Range Learning Plan are evaluated each semester in a meeting between the student and mentor.
+The Semester Learning Contract and Long Range Learning Plan are evaluated at the conclusion of each semester in a meeting between the student and mentor.
 Together they review goals, overall plans for the semester, and assess the achievement of the semester's work.
-Students who have worked with other instructors as part of their contract will request a written evaluation from their instructors that will be given to the mentor for use when completing the Semester Evaluation.
-The student, mentor and MFA Program Director sign a Semester Evaluation form that acknowledges this meeting and includes a comprehensive evaluation of the semester's work.
-The mentor is responsible for recording a grade of Pass or Fail with the Records Of ce.
+The mentor submits a Semester Evaluation form that includes a comprehensive evaluation of the semester's work.
+The mentor is responsible for recording a grade of High Pass, Pass or Fail with the Records Office.